arangodb/docs/3.10/programs-arangorestore-examples.md

 ### Restoring collections with sharding prototypes

-_arangorestore_ yields an error when trying to restore a collection whose shard distribution follows a collection which does not exist in the cluster and which was not dumped together with the other collection:
+_arangorestore_ yields an error when you try to restore a collection whose shard distribution follows a collection (`distributeShardsLike` property) which does not exist in the cluster and which was not dumped together with the other collection:

 ```
 arangorestore --collection clonedCollection --server.database mydb --input-directory "dump"

-ERROR got error from server: HTTP 500 (Internal Server Error): ArangoError 1486: must not have a distributeShardsLike attribute pointing to an unknown collection
+WARNING [c6658] {restore} Error while creating document collection 'clonedCollection': got invalid response from server: HTTP 500: 'Collection not found: prototypeCollection in database _system' while executing restoring collection with this requestPayload: ...

+ERROR [cb69f] {restore} got invalid response from server: HTTP 500: 'Collection not found: prototypeCollection in database _system' while executing restoring collection with this requestPayload: ...

-Processed 0 collection(s), read 0 byte(s) from datafiles, sent 0 batch(es)
+INFO [a66e1] {restore} Processed 0 collection(s) from 1 database(s) in 0.04 s total time.
+Read 0 bytes from datafiles, sent 0 data batch(es) of 0 bytes total size.
 ```

-You can restore the collection by overriding the error as follows:
+You need to dump and restore collections that follow the sharding of a prototype collection together with the prototype collection:

 ```
-arangorestore --collection clonedCollection --server.database mydb --input-directory "dump" --ignore-distribute-shards-like-errors
+arangorestore --collection clonedCollection --collection prototypeCollection --server.database mydb --input-directory "dump"

+...
+INFO [a66e1] {restore} Processed 2 collection(s) from 1 database(s) in 1.12 s total time.
+Read 0 bytes from datafiles, sent 0 data batch(es) of 0 bytes total size.
 ```

 Restore into an authentication-enabled ArangoDB